+Fig. 1.
+A glimpse of the heart disease data

-The two datasets have thirteen (13) features, representing the bio-clinical variables obtained on heart disease patients and their cardiovascular statistics.
+The two datasets have thirteen (13) features, representing the bio-clinical variables obtained on heart disease patients and their cardiovascular statistics as shown in Figure 1.
 These prognostic variables were used in the various models in this study to predict whether a patient has heart disease or not.

 The Cleveland dataset has 303 patients, out of which 139 (45.9%) patients had heart disease, and 164 (54.1%) patients did not have the condition.
 However, during the preprocessing of the Cleveland dataset, we removed six (6) patients with incomplete information, which reduced the total samples to 297 patients, out of which 137 (46%) patients had heart disease, and 160 (54%) did not have the condition.
 The Statlog data contained 270 patients, out of which 120 (44.4%) patients had heart disease, and 150 (55.6%) patients did not have the condition.